sauermar/Minezweeper/README.md

 # Minezweeper
 Finishing project for Programming I. at Charles University, MFF.

+For running the whole project, just execute Intro1.exe, which is situated in Code folder.

 MineZweeper is a modified implementation of the classical game MineSweeper in Pascal, which is a single-player puzzle video game, using Wingraph unit for better graphical appearance.
 <p>
   <img src="https://github.com/sauermar/Minezweeper/blob/master/Screens/screen01.png" hight="auto" width="250px">